Alfil

-The alfil, alpil, or elephant is a fairy chess piece that can jump two squares diagonally.
+The pil, alfil, alpil, or elephant is a fairy chess piece that can jump two squares diagonally.
 It first appeared in shatranj.
 It is used in many historical and regional chess variants.
 It was used in standard chess before being replaced by the bishop in the 15th and 16th centuries.
+In modern Spanish, the bishop is still known as the alfil.

 Movement

 The alfil jumps two squares diagonally, leaping over any intermediate piece.
 It captures enemy pieces in the same way.
 Some variants, such as xiangqi, use a version of the piece that cannot leap.